How to Start an LLC in Vermont

 For help with completing the form, visit our Vermont Articles of Organization guide.

-If you’re expanding your existing LLC to the state of Vermont, you will need to form a foreign LLC.
+Note: If you're expanding your existing business to the state of Vermont, you'll need to register as a foreign limited liability company (LLC).

 Step 4: Create a Vermont LLC Operating Agreement